Britneyhahaha/hello-world/README.md

 # hello-world
-Open a door to a new world.
-Have fun!
-First day and first try.
-Try to figure out what a a pull request.
+If I delete a line and add something eles, will the pull request work?